simonesilvestroni/m2m-website/_pages/ethics.md

 date: '2022-11-23 11:23:18'
 last_modified_at: '2023-01-14 18:45:25'
 description: 'Ethics and philosophy over privacy, design, web architecture and the software I use.'
-excerpt: 'Here is a manifesto of what I adhere to in terms of privacy, design, web architecture and the software I use.'
+excerpt: 'A manifesto of what I adhere to in terms of privacy, design, web architecture and the software I use.'
 permalink: '/ethics/'
 ---
 ## Privacy